What is Squirting?

 You can experiment with your pleasure in a bunch of different ways.
 The easiest?
 Introducing some toys into the mix.

 Try stimulating the G-spot alone and try it in tandem with external clit stimulation for a blended orgasm.
 Breathe into your body.
 It might feel weird at first, but if you really lean into it, your chances of letting go to release the squirt definitely increase.

 If you do find squirting works for you, only to be like, “OMG!
 There’s a freaking flood.
 What should I do?”
 Never fear.
 Just put down a towel before playtime.
 Want to be extra careful?
 You can stick some puppy pads under your butt.
 No, we’re not joking!
 Yes, they do work!

 Why can't I squirt?

-The hard fact of squirting is that not every vulva-owning person can do it.
+The hard fact of squirting is that not every vulva-having person can do it.